t0re199/BL3_DEMO/README.md

 ## Bl3 & Privacy ##

-* No reference to user identities, when a user register at bl3, he/she get a 20-bytes identifier.
+* No reference to user identities, when a user register at bl3, he/she gets a 20-bytes identifier.
 This identifier is generated regardless username and/or device.

 Moreover: